micro-manager/micro-manager/doc/how-to-build.md

    allow `configure` to autodetect a suitable Java home.

 2. Find the desirable Java home on your system.
-This is a directory that usually has "jdk" and the Java version number (such as 1.6) in its name and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
-Pass `--with-java=JAVA_HOME` to `configure`.
+This is a directory that usually has "jdk" and the Java version number (such as 1.6) in its name, and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
+Pass `--with-java=/path/to/java/home` to `configure`.
 For example:

        ./configure --with-java=/usr/lib64/jvm/java-1.7.0-openjdk-1.7.0
        # or
        ./configure --with-java=/Library/Java/JavaVirtualMachines/1.6.0_65-b14-462.jdk/Contents/Home

 3. If the previous step is not possible, because the Java files are spread across several directories (this is the case with older versions of Apple JDK), then you can leave `JAVA_HOME` (and `--with-java`) unset, but override the include path for JNI headers, like this:

        ./configure JNI_CPPFLAGS="-I/System/Library/Frameworks/JavaVM.framework/Versions/A/Headers"

 4. Finally (and this is an uncommon case), if you needed to override `JNI_CPPFLAGS` but `configure` also cannot find `javac` and other tools, you can manually set the absolute path to the necessary tools:

        ./configure JAVA=/path/to/java JAVAC=/path/to/javac JAR=/path/to/jar

 #### Specifying where to find external packages